Zomaldinho/Louvre/README.md

 ## Live Version

-you can see a live version of the app deployed on an AWS EC2 Ubuntu instance by  clicking <a href='http://ec2-18-193-157-74.eu-central-1.compute.amazonaws.com/'>here</a>
+you can see a live version of the app deployed on an AWS EC2 Ubuntu instance by  clicking <a target='_blank' href='http://ec2-18-193-157-74.eu-central-1.compute.amazonaws.com/'>here</a>
 ## Installation

 Clone the Github repository and use npm to install dependencies at the server folder <br/>